 The Human Resources Division is responsible for those business activities relating to Department employees, including recruitment and hiring of new employees, training and development of current employees, and labor relations.
 Human Resources also provides workplace diversity, staff psychologists, and occupational health and wellness services to employees.

 Performance Management Division

-The Performance Management Division is responsible for administering the development of strategic objectives and performance measures for each major activity in the Department's budget, the adoption and performance of procedures to conduct continuous self-assessment activities, and ensuring accountability to the Department's strategic objectives and Results Washington public performance measures.
+The Performance Management Division is responsible for administering the development of strategic objectives and performance measures for each major activity in the department's budget.
+The division is also responsible for continuous self-assessment activities and ensuring accountability to strategic objectives and Results Washington public performance measures.